CraigAAAAAAAAAAA/DevOps-Course-Starter/README.md

 After tests are complete, the app is set up to continually deploy when there is a push to the main branch.
 It pushes a production image to Docker Hub and to Heroku

 ## Deployment
-The to-do app is deployed via Heroku at https://my-stuff-todo.herokuapp.com/
+The to-do app is deployed via Azure at https://my-stuff-todo.azurewebsites.net